Sojitz Corporation

 Scope of Third-Party Assurance:

-• Sojitz Corporation’s Electricity Consumption, CO2 Emissions, CO2 Emissions Resulting from Business Trips Overseas, Water Consumption, Waste Discharge and Recycling Rate
+• Sojitz Corporation’s Electricity Consumption, CO2 Emissions, Water Consumption, Waste Discharge, Resource Recycling Amounts, and Recycling Rate

 • Sojitz Group’s Electricity Consumption, CO2 Emissions, Water Consumption, Waste Discharge